-- Humidity sensing bath fans: Fans with humidity sensors will detect the moisture levels in the air and turn on and off automatically in response.
+- Humidity-sensing bath fans: Fans with humidity sensors detect the moisture levels in the air and turn on and off automatically in response.

 - Bath fans with adjustable fan speeds: Ensure optimal CFM by setting your desired fan speed.
 If you find the lowest CFM option isn’t venting your bathroom efficiently, change the setting on your fan to a higher CFM.

 - Bluetooth-enabled bath fans: Some fans are equipped with Bluetooth speakers that can connect to your smart devices, so you can play music while you enjoy a shower or bath.